Gaotu Techedu Inc. (GOTU, GSX) - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Gaotu Techedu Inc. (: GOTU) American depository shares ("ADSs") between March 5, 2021 and July 23, 2021, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Gaotu Techedu Inc. (NYSE: GOTU) American depository shares ("ADSs") between March 5, 2021 and July 23, 2021, for violations of the Securities Exchange Act of 1934.
 Gaotu purports to be a technology-driven education company, providing online K-12 after-school tutoring services in the People's Republic of China.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Gaotu.
 Shareholders who want to act as lead plaintiff for the class must file their papers by February 28, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.